How does a pregnant woman know if her energy and nutrient intake is sufficient?

 - Obese: 25-42 pounds

-Why Are We Using Pre-Pregnancy BMI, But Weight Gain in Pound For GWG?
+Why Are We Using Pre-Pregnancy BMI, But Weight Gain in Pounds For GWG?

 Here is another group the BMI does not work for: Pregnant women.
 While the physician will use the BMI to scan if a woman might be in a risk group at the beginning of the pregnancy, the BMI is off the table during pregnancy.
 Here is why: